WoLLoW is an exciting new curriculum aimed at putting joy and fun at the heart of languages teaching for children in KS2 and KS3.

 Head of Modern Languages and Director of Partnerships, Cheadle Hulme School

 A Spanish specialist, he is also Partnerships Lead for The Independent Schools’ Modern Languages Association.
 Outside of teaching, John is co-founder of a charity, Cricket Beyond Boundaries, and loves dividing his time between this, his family and rugby (both codes).

-Thank you to James Livesey (a Norwich School pupil) for website creation and maintenance.
+Thank you to James Livesey (a former Norwich School pupil) for website creation and maintenance.

 With over 179 resources across 63 lesson plans for Key Stages 2 to 4, our collection of resources is constantly growing.
 The WoLLoW venture would not be possible without the kind support of Norwich School, King Edward VI Foundation Birmingham, Cheadle Hulme School and the ISMLA.

 We are a group of educators who provide a solid understanding of how languages work, teach about the history of language, and foster an appreciation of both modern and classical languages.